Maintain annual statutory accounts.

-Business accounts and limited company tax returns need to meet certain deadlines set out for filing .
+Business accounts and limited company tax returns need to meet certain deadlines set out for filing.
 The deadline is 12 months after the end of the accounting period the return covers.
-Accounting period normally the same as the financial year covered by your company’s annual accounts.
-There are fines for filing late so if you do your own accounting over using the services of an accountant keeping on top of deadlines is ever more important to prevent fines.
+The accounting period is normally the same as the financial year covered by your company’s annual accounts.
+There are fines for filing late so if you do your own accounting over using the services of an accountant, keeping on top of deadlines is ever more important to prevent fines.

 You need to complete a limited company tax return to calculate whether you have a Corporation Tax bill to pay.